Ockwells Park

 Ockwells Park is a park, part of which is a local nature reserve, in Cox Green, Berkshire, England.
 The nature reserve is owned by the Royal Borough of Windsor and Maidenhead.

 Geography and site

 The park is 130 acre in size.
 The nature reserve within the park is 9.3 ha.
-The park features sports pitches, a cafe and the nature reserve, which includes woodland, meadow, copses and a stream.
+The park features sports pitches, a café and the nature reserve, which includes woodland, meadow, copses and a stream.

 History

 The park was originally part of the estate belonging to Ockwells Manor Estate.

 The Park was opened to the public during the 1980s.
 In 1999 part of the site was declared as a local nature reserve by the Royal Borough of Windsor and Maidenhead.

 In December 2012 and completed in February 2013, 1000 trees were planted to form an area called Jubilee Wood, when the council decided to participate in the Woodland Trust's Jubilee Wood Project.

 In the summer of 2016, the local council purchased land from the adjacent Thrift Wood Farm to extend the park by 86 acre to add to the original 44 acre.
 The site was open to the public in April 2017 after having been cleared of equipment from the previous owners and a bridge to the existing park site being built.